Exploration of North America: 17th century

 Map of Hudson's voyages to North America.

 After two failed attempts to reach East Asia by circumnavigating Siberia, Henry Hudson sailed west in 1609 under the Dutch East India Company.
 He, too, passed Cape Cod, Chesapeake Bay and the Delaware Bay, instead sailing up the Hudson River on September 11, 1609 in search of a fabled connection to the Pacific via what was actually the Great Lakes.
 In Hudson's fourth and final voyage, he discovered, mapped, and explored the Hudson Strait, Hudson Bay and James Bay.

 Other major sea-based explorers were Captain James Cook, George Vancouver, and Charles Wilkes.

 There were numerous Spanish explorers and conquistadors who explored the Southwest of North America (including present-day west and central United States) and crossed the continent (east to west) in its southern regions, mainly from the second quarter to the middle of the 16th century, such as Álvar Núñez Cabeza de Vaca and Francisco Vázquez de Coronado, but also the North American Southeast and south-central regions.

 While Spain's Juan Rodríguez Cabrillo laid claim to the Pacific Coast of California in the mid 1500s, the earliest land expedition by the Portolà expedition two hundred years later established Catholic missions from Spanish-controlled Baja California northward.

 In 1608 Samuel de Champlain founded what is now Quebec City, which would become the first permanent settlement and the capital of New France.
 He took personal administration over the city and its affairs, and sent out expeditions to explore the interior.
 Champlain himself discovered Lake Champlain in 1609.
-By 1615, he had travelled by canoe up the Ottawa River through Lake Nipissing and Georgian Bay to the centre of Huron country near Lake Simcoe.
-During these voyages, Champlain aided the Wendat (aka 'Hurons') in their battles against the Iroquois Confederacy.
-As a result, the Iroquois would become enemies of the French and be involved in multiple conflicts.
+By 1615, he had travelled by canoe up the Ottawa River through Lake Nipissing and Georgian Bay to the centre of Wendat country near Lake Simcoe.
+During these voyages, Champlain aided the Wendat (aka 'Hurons') in their battles against the Haudenosaunee Confederacy.
+As a result, the Haudenosaunee would become enemies of the French and be involved in multiple conflicts.

 From 1679 to 1682 René-Robert Cavelier, Sieur de La Salle explored the Great Lakes region of the United States and Canada, and the entire course of Mississippi River to the Gulf of Mexico.

 From 1697 to 1702 Eusebio Kino explored the Sonoran Desert and on his journey to the Colorado River Delta discovered an overland route to Baja California that was then commonly believed to be an island.
 In 1683 Kino led the first European overland crossing of Baja California.

 European exploration of western Canada was largely motivated by the fur trade and the search for the elusive Northwest Passage.
 Hudson's Bay Company explorer Henry Kelsey has the distinction of being the first European to see the northern Great Plains in 1690.